Walk-In Showers vs. Walk-In Tubs

 Customer feedback on walk-in showers is mixed.
 Some praised the installation process and final product, while others reported delays, installation mistakes and poor customer service.

 But not all experiences were positive.
-James in Colorado described design flaws and poor follow-up in a review:
+James, a reviewer from Colorado described design flaws and poor follow-up.

 Walk-in tub review analysis

 Reviews of walk-in tubs are also mixed.
-Many customers appreciate the safety features and therapeutic benefits.
-Others report problems with installation, customer support and functionality.
+Many customers said they appreciated the safety features and therapeutic benefits.
+Others reported problems with installation, customer support and functionality.

-For example, Marie in Florida wasn’t entirely satisfied with her walk-in tub installation:
+For example, Marie, a reviewer from Florida, wasn’t entirely satisfied with their walk-in tub installation.

 Should you choose a walk-in tub or shower?